rcl-ssl/docs/certbot/iis.md

 # Deleting the Windows Service

-If you need to remove the Windows Service for any reason, run the command to delete the service
+If you need to remove the Windows Service for any reason, first stop the service, then run the command to delete the service

 ```
 sc.exe delete CertificateBot
 ```